signalfx/signalfx-python-tracing/README.md

 ## Usage

-SignalFx-Tracing auto-instrumentation and its configuration can be performed while loading your framework-based and library-utilizing application as described in the corresponding [instrumentation instructions](#supported-frameworks-and-libraries).
+The SignalFx-Tracing Library for Python's auto-instrumentation configuration can be performed while loading your framework-based and library-utilizing application as described in the corresponding [instrumentation instructions](#supported-frameworks-and-libraries).
 However, if you have installed the recommend Jaeger client (`./bootstrap.py --jaeger`) and would like to automatically instrument your applicable program with the default settings, a helpful `sfx-py-trace` entry point